Kaz II: Search

 Search and rescue efforts began on Wednesday, 18 April, and Australian search and rescue AusSAR sent a Navy aircraft to search in the vicinity of the vessel in an effort to locate the missing men.
 At the same time, Bowen Voluntary Marine Rescue launched a coastal and island search.
 At night, an aircraft with infrared capability was used to search the reefs and cays.
 The next day, a full scale search-and-rescue effort was launched involving Volunteer Rescue Units from several towns as well as the Townsville's coast guard, two rescue helicopters, nine airplanes, and two commercial vessels.
 Data from Kaz IIs GPS system was also retrieved and analyzed in order to help narrow the search area.

 Dr. Paul Luckin, a survival-time expert, was consulted.
-He concluded that it was unlikely that the men were still alive if they were still in the water as they had probably gone overboard three to four days earlier.
+He concluded it was unlikely that the men were alive if they were still in the water as they had probably gone overboard three to four days earlier.
 The teams still had hope that the men could have reached land and continued searching until 4:00 P.M. on 21 April, when the air and sea search for the three crew members was called off.
 Another coastline search was launched on Monday 23 April after some new information had come in but the search proved fruitless and was called off on 25 April.